khulnasoft/integrations-core/amazon_eks/README.md

 _Available for Agent versions >6.0_

 The setup is exactly the same as for Kubernetes.
-To start collecting logs from all your containers, use your Datadog Agent [environment variables][8].
+To start collecting logs from all your containers, use your Khulnasoft Agent [environment variables][8].

-Take also advantage of DaemonSets to [automatically deploy the Datadog Agent on all your nodes][9].
+Take also advantage of DaemonSets to [automatically deploy the Khulnasoft Agent on all your nodes][9].

 Follow the [container log collection steps][10] to learn more about those environment variables and discover more advanced setup options.

 ## Troubleshooting

 Need help?
-Contact [Datadog support][11].
+Contact [Khulnasoft support][11].

 ## Further Reading

-- [Monitor Amazon EKS with Datadog][12]
+- [Monitor Amazon EKS with Khulnasoft][12]
 - [Key metrics for Amazon EKS monitoring][13]
 - [Amazon EKS on AWS Fargate][14]